nikhilt1998/AI_ART_Generator/README.md

-# TEAM_NOTAA_PROJECT
-AI_Powered ART_Generator
+# AI_Powered ART_Generator

-An Android Application which add styles to both Real-Time and Static images using a quantized model created with Tensorflow Lite converter.
+An Android Application which add styles to both Real-Time and Static images using a quantized model created with Tensorflow Lite converter using DCGAN(Deep Convolutional Generative Adversial Networks) and tranfer-learning.